Have you ever wondered why grocery stores place milk at the back of the store and chocolates near the checkout counter?

 If your product doesn’t have options, it’ll go straight to the cart.

 When it comes to product layout, it’s best to stick to convention and follow what market leaders are already doing.
 Catalog your products in detail, categorize them thoroughly, then organize them out in a standard grid layout.

 The best practices shared above will work for most stores across sectors.
-Try them at your own store and share the results with us below!
+Try them at your own store!